Work may be the only safe place for someone experiencing domestic abuse or violence.

 Domestic abuse is estimated to cost business £1.9bn a year.
 It is likely to affect your employees’ productivity, emotional and physical health and well-being.
 It can cause staff to take time off work and leads to absenteeism.
 Staff may also face the increased risk of workplace abuse or violence.
 It is therefore crucial that domestic abuse is seen as serious, recognisable, and preventable, and an important issue for business that cannot be ignored.

 People experiencing domestic abuse may receive harassing or repeated phone calls or e-mails, unwelcome notes left on their cars or unplanned or unannounced visits at work.
 People may also be stalked, physically assaulted or murdered while at, or travelling to and from, work.
-Children using workplace childcare or crèche facilities may also be in danger of abuse or abduction whilst on the premises.

 What is a Domestic Abuse Workplace Champion?